NotStatilko/tgback/README.md

   ```
   pyinstaller TelegramBackup.spec
   ```
   You will need to enter path to tgback folder, just copy it from folder info.
-After making TelegramBackup executable check it if it works and after  that you can remove all tgback-related stuff (ZBar, Python, etc).
+After making TelegramBackup executable check it if it works and after  that you can remove all tgback-related stuff (ZBar [if you not on linux], Python, etc).
  ## Backup creation
   To create a backup you need to select **first mode**